haam-community/haam-community.github.io/about.md

 <div id="line23">
   <h2>Other communities:</h2>
-  <p>If we are not the community you are looking for, check out other
+  <p>You might also be interested in these other bioarchaeological communities associated with
-    <a href="https://www.isbarch.org/affiliations-and-initiatives" target="_blank" rel="noopener noreferrer">ISBA-related communities</a>
+    <a href="https://www.isbarch.org/affiliations-and-initiatives" target="_blank" rel="noopener noreferrer">ISBA</a>
-    working with ancient biomolecules or related research questions:
+    :
   </p>

   <ul>